 In general, take precautions to avoid cuts and scrapes, which give germs easy access to your body.
 If you do get any cuts and scrapes, clean the area immediately and apply a clean bandage.
 Check wounds frequently for signs of infection.

-- Lalani T. Overview of osteomyelitis in adults. http://www.uptodate.com/index.
+- Lalani T. Overview of osteomyelitis. https://www.uptodate.com/home.
 Accessed Sept.
-21, 2012.
+13, 2015.